The Art of Personal Chaos: Conception and stage setup

-The tour was conceived as a theatrical production divided into acts, produced by Lady Gaga and Michael Polansky, and directed by Gaga and Ben Dalgleish of Human Person.
-Creative direction was handled by Gaga, Polansky, Human Person, and Parris Goebel, who also served as choreographer.
+Both the initial promotional concerts and the tour were conceived as a theatrical show divided into acts, with a visual narrative inspired by opera and psychological drama.
+The tour was produced by Lady Gaga and Michael Polansky, and directed by Gaga and Ben Dalgleish of Human Person.
+Creative direction was handled by Gaga, Polansky, Human Person, and Goebel, who also served as choreographer.
 The production and stage design were created by Jason Ardizzone-West and Es Devlin.
-During the production phase, Gaga emphasized the importance of creative control and the show's theatrical scope, stating:
+During the production phase, Gaga emphasized creative control and theatrical ambition, explaining that arenas allowed her to "control the details" in ways stadiums could not, while designing the production as a "theatrical and electrifying experience" intended to bring Mayhem to life as she envisioned it.

-We chose arenas this time to give me the opportunity to control the details of the show in a way you simply can’t in stadiums — and honestly, I can’t wait.
-This show is designed to be the kind of theatrical and electrifying experience that brings Mayhem to life exactly how I envision it.

 The main set piece is a Colosseum-like opera house with balconies and boxes, where Gaga, the band, and twenty-two dancers perform, featuring a pendulum-shaped catwalk that extends into the crowd as a B-stage and changes appearance throughout the show, with effects such as simulated blood flow or a multicolored parquet floor depending on the number.
 The show expanded on the operatic and psychological themes first introduced earlier that year, incorporating new choreography, custom-made costumes, and large-scale staging that emphasized transformation and chaos within the Mayhem universe.